Skip to main content

 Why does Arizona split residential and commercial contractor licenses?

 Arizona recognizes the distinct expertise required for residential versus commercial projects under A.R.S.
 Title 32 Chapter 10.
 This split ensures contractors specialize in their market sector while maintaining appropriate bonding and qualifications for project complexity levels.
 Residential work involves different building codes, consumer protection requirements, and Recovery Fund provisions compared to commercial construction.
+Dual license (B classifications) holders can work in both sectors.

 How do Arizona contractor bonds vary by gross volume?

 The ROC uses graduated bond schedules based on anticipated annual gross volume.
 For example, a residential specialty contractor doing under $375,000 annually needs a $1,000 bond, while one exceeding $375,000 needs $7,500.
 Commercial general contractors range from $5,000 (under $150K volume) to $100,000 (over $10M volume).
 You must update your bond when your volume increases beyond the current tier threshold.
+The ROC monitors contractor revenue through annual financial statements.

 What classifications does the Arizona ROC license?